ale4a/gasolina/README.md

 # Stellar Gasless SDK 🚀

 A lightweight SDK that enables **gasless transactions on Stellar**, letting users pay fees directly in **stablecoins** instead of XLM.
+Unlike other solutions that sponsor network fees, this SDK automatically swaps a small portion of the user’s stablecoin into XLM to cover the fee.
-This SDK standardizes gasless payments across applications, removing friction and delivering a **fintech-like user experience**.
+Gasolina SDK standardizes gasless payments across applications, removing friction and delivering a **fintech-like user experience**.

 ---